MicroFocus/lrc-gh-action/README.md

 # GitHub Action for LoadRunner Cloud

-Use this action to run a [LoadRunner Cloud test](https://admhelp.microfocus.com/lrc/en/Latest/Content/Storm/t_run_load_test.htm) and collect results.
+Use this action to run a [LoadRunner Cloud test](https://admhelp.microfocus.com/lrc/en/Latest/Content/Storm/t_run_load_test.htm) and collect reports.

 This action can be used on both [self-hosted](https://docs.github.com/en/actions/hosting-your-own-runners) and [GitHub-hosted](https://docs.github.com/en/actions/using-github-hosted-runners) runners.